Knowledge and Understanding Framework

-As a result the Knowledge and Understanding Framework was developed and is now available nationally at all three levels including:
+As a result the Knowledge and Understanding Framework was developed and is now available nationally including:

 These high quality educational programmes are delivered by leading practitioners and service user consultants.
 The Awareness Level Programme has a number of packages available including a Train the Trainers version.
-The BSc and MSc programmes are available as single stand-alone modules (suitable as units of learning such as for CPD), or as whole programmes with associated qualifications.
+Single stand-alone modules are also available along with whole programmes to further develop staff beyond the awareness level.
 Further details can be found at the KUF website, here.

 KUF awareness level training

 The awareness level programme is the foundation element of the Knowledge and Understanding Framework and provides students with the underpinning knowledge and understanding required to work more effectively with service users with a diagnosis of personality disorder.

 The awareness level programme is made up of six online modules assessed through a virtual learning environment alongside experiential training days.
 The modules have been designed with underpinning principles to guide the activities and learning.

 These principles are:

 - Starting with the perspectives of people who are doing this work and using these services